-7 Things you need to do to become a professional photographer
+7 Tactics you can use to become a professional photographer

 Photography is a popular choice of profession for many, but despite the perception of it being a ‘glamourous’ career, in actual fact it requires a lot of hard work, time and effort.

 If you ask any professional photographer for advice on how to get started, they will tell you how essential it is that you understand the basics.
 I’m not talking about simply knowing what aperture is or which shutter speed will be the best to freeze a moving car — if you’re thinking about going pro you should already know those.

 I’m talking about understanding more than just the very basics.
 If your image is perfectly exposed at f11 at 1/300th, what would you have to do to reduce the depth of field while maintaining the same exposure?
 Do have an understanding of what makes a good picture?
 Have you fully grasped the importance of emotion and mood in an image?
 Can you tell a story with your photos?